lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {: #fig-msg title="Exchange with Nonce and Evidence."}

-The following sections define the generic data structures for nonce request and nonce response messages.
+The following sections define the generic data structures for nonce request and nonce response message content.
 CMP and CMC use ASN.1, while EST uses JSON and CBOR.

 ## ASN.1 Representation {#ASN.1}

-This section defines nonce request and nonce response message content as ASN.1 types for use in CMP {{CMP}} and CMC {{CMC}}.
+This section defines nonce request and nonce response message content as ASN.1 types for use in CMP, see {{CMP}}, and CMC, see {{CMC}}.
 Nonce values conveyed as ASN.1 OCTET STRING values in CMP and CMC are between 8 and 64 bytes in length.
 A zero-length octet string indicates that the RA/CA does not wish to provide a nonce.